About Us |

 A Canadian visa application form and a passport are placed on a Canadian flag.

-The Canada Spouse Visa plays a key role in the Family Sponsorship Program.
-This program lets Canadian citizens and permanent residents bring their spouse, common-law partner, or conjugal partner to Canada.
+The Canada spouse visa allows Canadian citizens and permanent residents to sponsor their spouse or partner from the UK for permanent residence.
 This visa is essential for couples who wish to build their lives together in Canada.

 With the Spouse Visa, the partner you sponsor gets to live, work, and study in Canada for good.
 But here’s the thing—it’s not just about filling out some papers.
 You have to prove your relationship is real and that you can help them financially when they first arrive in Canada.
 It’s important work, but totally worth it if you are looking to build your future in Canada.